cantingtribe/nda.cantingtribe.com/files/canting-tribe-nda-2.0.0-draft1.md

 > (f)**Severability**.
 If a court decides that any part of this
 > agreement is invalid or unenforceable for any reason but enforcing the
 > rest of the agreement would serve the purpose of protecting
-> Confidential Information to advance the Purpose, then rest of this
+> Confidential Information to advance the Purpose, then the rest of this
 > agreement will remain in force.

 > (g)**No Third-Party Enforcement**.
 Only the parties may enforce rights